 What is a typical service like?

 Every service includes a combination of Bible readings, a time of corporate confession and absolution, songs, prayers, as well as a sermon, an offering and Holy Communion (alternating weekly between 8:30 am & 11:00 am services).
 A typical service lasts for about an hour.
-Now during the times of the pandemic masks are required for all in person services and events.
+Masks are no longer required for in person services and events but you are welcome to continue wearing one if this feels more comfortable for you.

 What about kids?